-She also leads the Human Rights Campaign Foundation’s published research on the experiences of LGBT workers nationwide, including the seminal 2009 Degrees of Equality study that found over half of LGBT workers remain closeted on the job.
-The follow-up 2013 study, The Cost of the Closet and the Rewards of Inclusion showed that most LGBT employees (53 percent) nationwide are closeted on the job and that the reduction in employee engagement can be measured (averaging 30 percent) and improved through investments in training and leadership development.
+She also leads the Human Rights Campaign Foundation’s published research on the experiences of LGBTQ workers nationwide, including the seminal 2009 Degrees of Equality study that found over half of LGBTQ workers remain closeted on the job.
+The follow-up 2013 study, The Cost of the Closet and the Rewards of Inclusion showed that most LGBTQ employees (53 percent) nationwide are closeted on the job and that the reduction in employee engagement can be measured (averaging 30 percent) and improved through investments in training and leadership development.

 Fidas has been featured in The Washington Post, Mexico’s Reforma, The Huffington Post and Pacifica Radio.
 She is a regularly quoted expert for the Associated Press, The Wall Street Journal, Forbes, Fortune and other news outlets.
 Prior to joining the Human Rights Campaign in 2007, she worked in fundraising for the American Civil Liberties Union and Hillary Clinton for President, among other clients.
 Fidas holds a master’s degree in sociology from American University in Washington, D.C., where she also worked as a researcher for the university’s Women & Politics Institute.